 Can we run both OneDrive and Dropbox at the same time?

-Technically yes, but it is not recommended.
-Running both increases complexity, cost, and governance challenges.
-Users become confused about where to store files, IT must manage two policy sets, and compliance teams face audit complexity.
+Users may become confused about where to store files.
+Additionally, IT must manage two policy sets, and compliance teams face audit complexity.

 EPC Group recommends consolidating on OneDrive for Microsoft 365 organizations — it is already included in your subscription.